A relative approach to opinion formation: Model

-In the following example we show how using relative opinions rather than absolute opinions (on a predefined opinion scale) tackles the problem of opinions evolving unboundedly in time.
-More specifically, we show how it offers a possible---admittedly strongly simplified and speculative---interpretation of the possible dynamics underlying a development like the rise of the \textit{Black Lives Matter} movement against the backdrop of a long historical shift towards increasingly less disagreement in absolute terms about views on interracial relations in society.
+In the following numerical example we show how modeling within a relative opinion framework rather than an absolute framework leads to different conclusions when ``opinions evolve unboundedly'' in time.
+More specifically, we show how the relative approach offers a possible---admittedly strongly simplified and speculative---interpretation of the possible dynamics underlying a development like the rise of the \textit{Black Lives Matter} movement against the backdrop of a long historical shift towards increasing consensus on abandoning discriminatory views (represented as opinions in the negative range) on interracial relations in society.

 Consider the opinion dynamics in a population of 100 agents in which there is persistent clustering of opinions within and mutual disagreement between two subgroups of the population, while both subgroups shift over time in the same direction on an underlying opinion dimension\footnote{How exactly this dynamic was generated with our relative opinion model is explained in Appendix \ref{subsect_Fig1Generation}.}.
-Figure \ref{fig_Change_Abs} shows how the absolute opinions of both groups exceed any upper bound of a fixed opinion interval within finite time.
-Substantively, the relative opinion model that generated this dynamic can be interpreted as a model of the interaction between a more progressive subgroup in a population and a more conservative one, clustering around two different values on an opinion spectrum.
-Members of the conservative group (in our model corresponding with numerically lower opinions) are socially influenced by the progressive group (corresponding with numerically higher opinions), so as to gradually shift their opinions towards the progressives.
+Figure \ref{fig_Change_Abs} shows opinions in an absolute framework.
+The opinions of both groups exceed any upper bound of a fixed opinion interval within finite time.
+Substantively, the underlying dynamics can be interpreted as the interaction between a more progressive subgroup in a population and a more conservative one, clustering around two different values on an opinion spectrum.
+Members of the conservative group (in the model corresponding with numerically lower opinions) are socially influenced by the progressive group (corresponding with numerically higher opinions), so as to gradually shift their opinions towards the progressives.
 However, the progressive group itself also simultaneously shifts its opinions away from those of its conservative followers, aiming to maintain its relatively more progressive stance in this society.
+These dynamics described above, viewed from an absolute opinion framework, result in an overall and unbounded increase of the opinion value in both groups over time, while their opinions simultaneously keep diverging from each other.